-- The conductivity levels were within 58.6 μS/cm and 355.0 μS/cm during this deployment period.
-TDS ranged from 0.0375 g/L to 0.2270 g/L. - Generally, rainfall events, such as that which occurred on October 17th and 23rd (see Figure 4), can have the effect of diluting and lowering conductance levels.
-When stage levels rise, the specific conductance levels drop in correlation as the increased amount of water in the river system dilutes the solids present there, thus generally decreasing the specific conductivity readings. - Total Dissolved Solids (TDS), is a parameter that the instrument calculates by an algothrim that utilizes the data from specific conductivity and water temperature to produce a TDS value and generally always mirrors specific conductivity.
+- The conductivity levels were within 106.7 μS/cm and 1470.0 μS/cm during this deployment period.
+TDS ranged from 0.0683 g/L to 0.9410 g/L. These values are notably higher than those of the previous deployment period. - Generally, rainfall events, such as that which occurred on November 8th and 11th (Figure 4), can have the effect of diluting and lowering conductance levels.
+When stage levels rise, the specific conductance levels drop in correlation as the increased amount of water in the river system dilutes the solids present there, thus generally decreasing the specific conductivity readings. - Cold temperatures and snowfall events during winter months can have the effect of increasing conductance levels due to the addition of salt to roadways.
+Through wind, snowmelt and rainfall, these salts are carried into the water system, increasing the specific conductance.
+The increases on November 25th and December 3rd are in response to cold winter temperatures. - Total Dissolved Solids (TDS), is a parameter that the instrument calculates by an algothrim that utilizes the data from specific conductivity and water temperature to produce a TDS value and generally always mirrors specific conductivity.